General information on drinking water

 Everything at a glance

-The public health department monitors the quality of drinking water and observes the influences on groundwater and drinking water quality from the environment and advises on all matters relating to drinking water hygiene:
+The Public Health Department monitors drinking water quality, tracks environmental factors that affect the quality of groundwater and drinking water, and provides guidance on all matters related to drinking water hygiene:

-- Drinking water quality (for example brown water, ingredients, quality, hardness),
+- drinking water quality (e.g., brown water, constituents, quality, hardness),

-- Advice for homeowners, wells and individual water supplies,
+- Advice for homeowners, wells, and private water supply systems,

-- Investigating complaints in this regard, including at public events
+- investigating related complaints, including those arising at public events

-(non-stationary supply systems) and - Advice on non-drinking water systems (rainwater utilization systems)
+(non-permanent supply systems) and - Advice on non-potable water systems (rainwater harvesting systems)

 Contact us